xandrade/Talkpython.fm-Notable-Packages/README.md

 Dont forget to hit the star ⭐ button if you like this project and would love to see more such utilities.

+## Contribute
+Pull requests welcome!
+Feature requests / bugs will be addressed through issues on this repository.
+While not every feature request will necessarily be handled by me, maintaining a record for interested contributors is useful.

+Additionally, feel free to submit pull requests which add features or address bugs yourself.

 # 2021